Our guidance explains how to dismantle an asbestos garage with the minimum of risk to yourself and your family.

 - use a domestic vacuum cleaner to clean up any asbestos debris

-- ‘dry sweep’ any small pieces of asbestos remaining on the ground after dismantling the garage.
+- ‘dry sweep’ any small pieces of asbestos remaining on the ground.
 Instead use a hose and brush to move any pieces into one place, prior to using a shovel to pick up the asbestos and dispose of the brush with the asbestos

 Where to dispose of bonded asbestos